 Multimodality approaches to cancer of the EGJ, neoadjuvant and adjuvant approaches for true gastric tumors, principles of surgical treatment for localized esophageal and EGJ cancer, nutritional support during multimodality therapy, endoscopic methods for palliation of dysphagia during neoadjuvant treatment, issues specific to superficial and locally advanced unresectable disease, and treatment of metastatic disease are discussed elsewhere.

 SQUAMOUS CELL VERSUS ADENOCARCINOMA — There are two major histologies of esophageal cancer: squamous cell cancer (SCC) and adenocarcinoma.
 Although most clinical studies have not differentiated between the two histologies, an increasing amount of evidence supports the view that they differ in terms of pathogenesis, epidemiology, tumor biology, and prognosis.
-In acknowledgement of these differences, the most recent 2010 TNM staging system provides separate stage groupings (but similar definitions for T, N, M, and grade [G] categories) for SCCs and adenocarcinomas of the esophagus and esophagogastric junction (EGJ) (table 1 and table 2) .
-In addition, tumor location (for SCCs only) was incorporated into stage grouping.
+In acknowledgement of these differences, the tumor, node, metastasis (TNM) staging system provides separate stage groupings (but similar definitions for T, N, M, and grade [G] categories) for SCCs and adenocarcinomas of the esophagus and esophagogastric junction (EGJ) (table 1).
+In addition, tumor location (for SCCs only) is incorporated into stage grouping.
 (See "Diagnosis and staging of esophageal cancer".)

 However, it remains unclear as to whether and how histology should dictate the therapeutic approach, and largely due to the lack of data on the impact of histology on treatment outcomes, the approach tends to be similar for both histologies, at least initially.
 However, pathologic complete response rates are higher in SCC following chemoradiotherapy, and if an endoscopic complete response is achieved, non-operative management is an option following initial chemoradiotherapy.
 By contrast, few data exist on the adequacy of nonoperative management for adenocarcinomas, and most patients are recommended to undergo surgery after upfront chemoradiotherapy.
 (See 'Necessity for surgery' below.)